mujeebch/mujeebch.github.io/_publications/2017-06-01-paper-title-number-2.md

 date: 2017-06-01
 venue: 'ACM AsiaCCS 2017'
 paperurl: 'https://dl.acm.org/doi/abs/10.1145/3052973.3053011'
 citation: 'Chuadhry Mujeeb Ahmed, Carlos Murguia, and Justin Ruths.
 2017.
 Model-based Attack Detection Scheme for Smart Water Distribution Networks.
-In <i>Proceedings of the 2017 ACM on Asia Conference on Computer and Communications Security</i> <i>ASIA CCS '17</i>.
-Association for Computing Machinery, New York, NY, USA, 101–113.'
+In <i>Proceedings of the 2017 ACM on Asia Conference on Computer and Communications Security</i> <i>ASIA CCS17</i>.
+Association for Computing Machinery, New York, NY, USA'
 ---
 This paper is about the number 3.
 The number 4 is left for future work.